MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

   - Constrained cores.
 With many machines in this series, you can constrain the VM vCPU count.
   - A good CPU-to-memory ratio.
   - A high-throughput locally attached disk.
-I/O speed is important for directories like `SASWORK` and the Cloud Analytics Services (CAS) cache that SAS uses for temporary files.
+I/O speed is important for folders like `SASWORK` and the Cloud Analytics Services (CAS) cache that SAS uses for temporary files.

 - Many workloads use M-series VMs, including: